nodejs/ecmascript-modules/doc/api/esm.md

 an error as Node.js would not be able to parse the `export` statement in CommonJS.

-Even if the `package.json` `"main"` points to a file ending in `.mjs`, the `"type": "module"` is required.

 As with `import` statements, for ES module usage the value of `"main"` must be a full path including extension: `"./index.mjs"`, not `"./index"`.

-> Currently a package can define _either_ a CommonJS entry point or an ES module
+> Currently a package can define _either_ a CommonJS entry point **or** an ES
-> entry point; there is no way to specify separate entry points for CommonJS and
+> module entry point; there is no way to specify separate entry points for
-> ES module usage.
-This means that a package entry point can be included via
+> CommonJS and ES module usage.
+This means that a package entry point can be
-> `require` or via `import` but not both.
+> included via `require` or via `import` but not both.
 >
 > Such a limitation makes it difficult for packages to support both new versions
 > of Node.js that understand ES modules and older versions of Node.js that
 > understand only CommonJS.
 There is work ongoing to remove this limitation, and
 > it will very likely entail changes to the behavior of `"main"` as defined
 > here.

+## <code>import</code> Specifiers

+### Terminology

+The _specifier_ of an `import` statement is the string after the `from` keyword, e.g. `'path'` in `import { sep } from 'path'`.
+Specifiers are also used in `export from` statements, and as the argument to an `import()` expression.

+There are four types of specifiers:

+- _Bare specifiers_ like `'some-package'`.
+They refer to an entry point of a package by the package name.

+- _Deep import specifiers_ like `'some-package/lib/shuffle.mjs'`.
+They refer to
+  a path within a package prefixed by the package name.

+- _Relative specifiers_ like `'./startup.js'` or `'../config.mjs'`.
+They refer
+  to a path relative to the location of the importing file.

+- _Absolute specifiers_ like `'file:///opt/nodejs/config.js'`.
+They refer
+  directly and explicitly to a full path.

+Bare specifiers, and the bare specifier portion of deep import specifiers, are strings; but everything else in a specifier is a URL.

+Only `file://` URLs are supported.
+A specifier like `'https://example.com/app.js'` may be supported by browsers but it is not supported in Node.js.

+Specifiers may not begin with `/` or `//`.
+These are reserved for potential future use.
+The root of the current volume may be referenced via `file:///`.

 ## import.meta